 Four-Year Cumulative Total Shareholder Return Ranking versus S&P 500 Utilities Index(1) Number of Sempra Energy Common Shares Received for Each Performance-Based Restricted Stock Unit(2)

 75th Percentile or Above 1.5

+50th Percentile 1

-50th Percentile 35th Percentile or Below 1
+35th Percentile or Below

-If Sempra Energy ranks at or above the 50th percentile compared to the S&P 500 Index, participants will receive a minimum of 1.0 share for each RSU.
-Participants also receive additional shares for dividend equivalents on shares subject to RSUs, which are reinvested to purchase additional units that become subject to the same vesting conditions as the RSUs to which the dividends relate.
+(1) If Sempra Energy ranks at or above the 50th per Index, participants will receive a minimum of 1.0 share for each RSU.

+(2) Participants also receive additional shares for dividend equivalents on shares subject to RSUs, which are reinvested to purchase additional units that become subject to the same vesting conditions as the RSUs to which the dividends relate.